szawrowski/caitlyn/docs/usage/error.md

 Handling errors without standard exceptions.

-- `expected`: Represents a type to encapsulate the result of an operation that may succeed or fail, along with an associated error type.
+- `Expected`: Represents a type to encapsulate the result of an operation that may succeed or fail, along with an associated error type.
   It provides a type-safe way to handle both successful outcomes and errors without relying on exceptions.

-- `unexpected`: Represents error types used in conjunction with `expected` for detailed error reporting and handling within operations.
+- `Unexpected`: Represents error types used in conjunction with `Expected` for detailed error reporting and handling within operations.
   It provides a structured way to categorize and manage errors that occur during computations or operations.